 When giving '-' as path, borg will read data from standard input and create a file 'stdin' in the created archive from that data.
+See section Reading from stdin below for details.

 The archive will consume almost no disk space for files or parts of files that have already been stored in other archives.